joey-qytyku/OS-90-fixed/docs/Scheduler.md

 The PCB is 8192 bytes large and naturally aligned.
 It includes the stack and information about the process, both being 4096 bytes.

 # Elevated Virtual 8086 Mode (SV86)

+SV86 is a non-preemptible context that is entered by the kernel to perform a task in real mode with direct hardware access.
+INTs can be captured, but IO is always direct.

 # Contexts